Austin Police Department: Discrimination and bias

-Ramos' death, and the murder of George Floyd in Minneapolis one month later, prompted weeks of protests in Austin throughout the summer of 2020.
-During the protests, two demonstrators were severely injured by rubber bullets deployed by officers.
+In 2018, Austin's Office of Police Oversight received a complaint of racially biased harassment from an officer.
+The office investigated Officer Michael Hewitt, whose body camera footage showed the officer ticketing a Black man for loitering in the parking lot of a 7-Eleven, while ignoring similar behavior from a white driver.
+Hewitt was not disciplined as a result of the office's investigation.

+The Austin Police Association, Austin's police union, referenced the incident in a 2020 claim that the oversight office violated the union's labor contract with the city.
+The Austin-American Statesman reported that the APA claimed that the oversight office overstepped by "investigating citizens' complaints, contacting witnesses and demanding that internal affairs detectives ask certain questions during officer interviews."

+Then-City Council Member Greg Casar accused the APA of using legal loopholes to "undermine basic oversight and accountability."

 Budget cuts

 In August 2020, the Austin City Council voted unanimously to reduce the department's budget of $434 million by approximately $150 million.
 Then councilman Greg Casar introduced a three-part plan which called for an immediate reallocation of $21.5 million of the department's budget to social services.
 Other budget reduction measures included eliminating 150 vacant officer positions, and declining to add 30 new officer positions that had been budgeted as part of a broader staffing plan.
 The Texas Tribune reported the cuts to be "among the largest percentage decreases (in budget) in the nation this year."
 In the same year, Austin city manager Spencer Cronk placed a moratorium on Austin Police Department cadet classes to allow for an audit of the training academy materials and curriculum.

 In 2021, 210 Austin police officers left the department, which was more than the two previous years combined.

 The City of Austin's approved 2024-25 budget gives insight into the direction of Austin’s police spending.
 The Austin Police Department’s 2024-25 approved budget is $496,601,181 and the 2025-26 planned budget is $503,699,330.
 The APD Amended annual budget for 2020-21 was $309,706,558.